Generalized hyperbolicity for diffeomorphisms of Banach spaces: Main results

-Initially pseudotrajectories were introduced in the theory of chain-recurrent sets and structural stability theory.
-The shadowing problem in the most general setting is related to the following question: under which conditions for any pseudotrajectory of a dynamical system there exists a close exact trajectory?
-We use the following notions.

-\begin{defin} We say that point $x \in \Bb$ is chain recurrent for diffeomorphism $f$ if for any $d>0$ there exists a finite $d$-pseudotrajectory $y_{k \in [0, N]}$ with $y_0 = y_N = x$.
-Denote set of all chain-reccurent points as $CR(f)$.
-Note that $CR(f)$ is a closed set. \end{defin}
+Initially, pseudotrajectories were introduced in the theory of chain-recurrent sets and structural stability.
+We use the following notions. \begin{defin} We say that a point $x \in \Bb$ is chain-recurrent for a diffeomorphism $f$ if, for any $d>0$, there exists a finite $d$-pseudotrajectory $\{y_k\}_{k \in [0, N]}$ with $y_0 = y_N = x$.
+Denote the set of all chain-recurrent points by $CR(f)$.
+Note that $CR(f)$ is closed. \end{defin} For $f \in \DUC(\Bb)$, denote by $Per(f)$ the set of periodic points.
+Note that $Per(f) \subset CR(f)$.